jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

+patterns within functions presumed to be generating random output could work, as a prerequisite to attempting to use deep learning to detect previously\-unknown patterns in cryptographic (P)RNGs.
+
-patterns within functions presumed to be generating random output could work, as a prerequisite to attempting to use deep learning to detect previously\-unknown patterns in cryptographic (P)RNGs.Ndsp\-discover: An Nmap script to identify NetgearSwitch Discovery Protocol (NSDP) on UDP ports 63322 and 63324, by Manuel Gins Rodrguez.
-This tool was created in support of Manuels extensive vulnerability research on the Netgear ProSAFE Plus switches.NLAhoney:Source code to deploy honeypots thatcan capture RDP handshakes, then crack them offline in an effort to understand which passwords are being sprayed at RDP honeypots we deploy, created by
+Ndsp\-discover: An Nmap script to identify Netgear Switch Discovery Protocol (NSDP) on UDP ports 63322 and 63324, by Manuel Gins Rodrguez.
+This tool was created in support of Manuels extensive vulnerability research on the Netgear ProSAFE Plus switches.
+
+NLAhoney:Source code to deploy honeypots that can capture RDP handshakes, then crack them offline in an effort to understand which passwords are being sprayed at RDP honeypots we deploy, created by
-Ollie Whitehouse and Ray Lai, as a part of their project, Cracking RDP NLA Supplied Credentials for Threat Intelligence.Principal Mapper (v1\.1\.0 Update; v1\.1\.4 Update):
+Ollie Whitehouse and Ray Lai, as a part of their project, Cracking RDP NLA Supplied Credentials for Threat Intelligence.
+
+Principal Mapper (v1\.1\.0 Update; v1\.1\.4 Update):
 Principal Mapper, or PMapper, is a tool and library for in\-depth analysis with AWS Identity and Access Management, as well as AWS Organizations.
+PMapper stores data about AWS accounts and organizations, then provides options to query, visualize, and analyze that data.
+The library is written in Python and was created by Erik Steringer.
+
-PMapper stores data about AWS accounts andmisconfigurations that could expose sensitive data within Salesforce.
-Specifically, it reveals where access has been granted to all records for particular objects of interest, by Jerome Smith.Reliably\-checked String Library Binding: is a librarybinding that uses static array extents to improve diagnostics that can help identify memory safety flaws, created by Robert Seacord.Ruby\-trace: A Low\-Level Tracer for Ruby, created byJeff Dileo and originally released to coincide with his DEF
+Raccoon: is a tool that aims to identify potential misconfigurations that could expose sensitive data within Salesforce.
+Specifically, it reveals where access has been granted to all records for particular objects of interest, by Jerome Smith.
+
+Reliably\-checked String Library Binding: is a library binding that uses static array extents to improve diagnostics that can help identify memory safety flaws, created by Robert Seacord.
+
+Ruby\-trace: A Low\-Level Tracer for Ruby, created by Jeff Dileo and originally released to coincide with his DEF CON 29 talk on it and parasitic tracing in general.
+Version 1\.1\.0 adds support for the newly released Ruby 3\.1 and includes a number of improvements, including alternate enabledisable hooks.
+
+Shouganaiyo\-loader: A cross\-platform Frida\-based
+Node.js command\-line tool that forces Java processes to load a JavaJVMTI agent regardless of whether or not the JVM has disabled the agent attach API, created by Jeff Dileo.
+
-CON 29 talk on it and parasitic tracing in general.
-Version 1\.1\.0 adds support for the newly released Ruby 3\.1 and includes a number of improvements, including alternate enabledisable hooks.Shouganaiyo\-loader: A cross\-platform Frida\-basedNode.js command\-line tool that forces Java processes to load a JavaJVMTI agent regardless of whether or not the JVM has disabled the agent attach API, created by Jeff Dileo.Sigwhatever: For automated exploitation of netntlm hash capture via image tags in emails signatures.
-The tool was described in their blog post, Sign over Your Hashes Stealing NetNTLM Hashes via Outlook Signatures created by David Cash, Rich Warren, Julian Storr.SocksOverRDP:This tool adds the capability of aSOCKS proxy to Terminal Services (or Remote Desktop
+Sigwhatever: For automated exploitation of netntlm hash capture via image tags in emails signatures.
+The tool was described in their blog post, Sign over Your Hashes Stealing NetNTLM Hashes via Outlook Signatures created by David Cash, Rich Warren, Julian Storr.
+
+SocksOverRDP:This tool adds the capability of a
+SOCKS proxy to Terminal Services (or Remote Desktop Services) and Citrix (XenAppXenDesktop).
+It uses
+2021 NCC Group Annual Research Report
+7
-Services) and Citrix (XenAppXenDesktop).
-It uses62021 NCC Group Annual Research ReportDynamic Virtual Channel that enables us to communicate over an open RDPCitrix connection without the need to open a new socket, connection or a port on a firewall.
+Dynamic Virtual Channel that enables us to communicate over an open RDPCitrix connection without the need to open a new socket, connection or a port on a firewall.
+The author, Balazs Bucsay, presented the tool at the Cyber Security Global Summit by Geekle.
+
-The author, Balazs Bucsay, presented the tool at the Cyber Security Global Summit by Geekle.We also released source code for a variety of cryptographic implementations, exploit proofs\-of\-concept, and obfuscation reverse\-engineering techniques:optimizations found in pairing\-based cryptography, foundational to the BLS Signatures central to Ethereum 2\.0, zero\-knowledge arguments central to Zcash, Filecoin, and other blockchaincryptocurrency projects relying upon zk\-proofs.In October 2021, Thomas Pornin implemented a mathematically\-impossible lossless compression algorithm, alongside a blog post titled Paradoxical Compression with Verifiable Delay Functions, and released a paper on the IACR ePrint archive.In October 2021, Nicolas Guigo released tools and methods for reversing real\-world binary obfuscation, through a blog post titled A Look At Some Real\-World Obfuscation Techniques.Outside of research, in late 2021 our Strategic Threat Intelligence team created a public github repository, Threat\-Intelligence\-Alerts, where they publish alerts about major vulnerabilities, exploits, and mitigations on an ongoing basis.Solitude: Solitude is an open source privacy analysis tool that enables you to conduct your own privacy investigations into where your private data goes once it leaves your web browser or mobile device.
+Solitude: Solitude is an open source privacy analysis tool that enables you to conduct your own privacy investigations into where your private data goes once it leaves your web browser or mobile device.
 Whether a